Table of Contents

 As a leading fulfillment company, ShipBob helps fulfill tens of millions of orders for thousands of ecommerce brands.
 These brands send their inventory to ShipBob (any of their fulfillment centers across the US, Canada, the UK, Europe, and Australia), who then picks, packs, and ships orders as they are placed.

 Partnering with a logistics partner like ShipBob is a supply chain improvement method that can speed up time to getting your customers into customers’ hands.
-In addition to outsourced fulfillment, ShipBob provides other solutions for in-house fulfillment like its Merchant Plus warehouse management software.
+In addition to outsourced fulfillment, ShipBob provides other solutions for in-house fulfillment, including allowing merchants to use ShipBob’s WMS in their own warehouses.

 Optimize freight shipping with ShipBob